Wireframes as interface between conception and implementation

 What are wireframes?

-Wireframes focus on how a screen is built and works, not how it looks.
+Wireframes focus on how a web app or website is built and functions, not how it looks.

 What are the different types of wireframes?

-Basically, one can distinguish between low-fidelity & high-fidelity wireframes.
-Low-fidelity wireframes are very abstract and show graphical placeholders instead of concrete content.
+Basically, you can distinguish between low-fidelity & high-fidelity wireframes.
+Low-fidelity wireframes abstract a lot and show graphical placeholders instead of concrete content.
 High-fidelity wireframes are more complex.
 Here, for example, realistic amounts of text and clearly defined interaction areas are placed.
-High-fidelity wireframes can also be used for an early click dummy.
+High-fidelity wireframes can thus also be used for an early click dummy.

 How do we use wireframes?

-We rely on Hi-Fidelity wireframe development for all web apps and websites.
-This allows us to work with our clients to design and optimize the desired content and functionality on a visual level in a focused and effective way before we start the actual implementation.
 For us, wireframes are one of the final products of the conception phase and one of the most important intermediate results for the further implementation of our digital products.
-From our wireframes, we usually also create a first clickable prototype.
-Together with our customers, we try to optimize the wireframes step by step as far as possible so that we can define the most concrete requirements possible for implementation.
+We usually also use them as the basis for a first clickable prototype.
+In the next step, we try to optimize the wireframes as much as possible together with our customers in order to be able to define the most concrete requirements possible for implementation.

 How do we create our wireframes?

 Currently, we work out our wireframes with the design software Sketch.
 For effective visualization, we have built our own extensive component library with flexibly reusable elements.
-Using Sketch's prototyping features, we create the click dummies that we make available to our customers via the Sketch Cloud.
+Using the included prototyping functions, we create click dummies that are made available to our customers via the Sketch cloud.